Dynalon/mdwiki/customizing.md

 You can create a `config.json` file in the same folder as the `mdwiki.html` file which is then used for configuration.
 The file has to be valid JSON.
 Currently these options are available:

-  * `useSideNav: false` - disable the side navigation
+  * `useSideMenu: false` - disable the side navigation
   * `lineBreaks: "original"` - Instead of using the [GFM] line breaks, use the original line breaking as [introduced by John Gruber][DaringFireball]:
     * line breaks in the markdown files are ignored, except if a line ends with two spaces
     * Default is `lineBreaks: "gfm"` (line breaks in markdown will create a new paragraph)